 The Audio Critic , 1979

-About EL509:Theoretically it could replace 6LF6, but he EL509 market consists mainly of fakes.
+About EL509:Theoretically it could replace 6LF6, but he EL509 market consists mainly of junk and fakes.
 The Russian ones can do only 0.5 Ampere, which doesn't even come near to 6LF6.
 The now obsolete EI tubes do better on peak current, but they have a failure rate in the Futterman which is said to be 40%.
-The problem of the JJ EL509 is, they are made by JJ.
-So I would recommend Futterman owners, not to modify their amplifiers for EL509, unless you know REALLY what you are doing.
+The problem of the JJ EL509 is, they are made by JJ, I don't have to say much about that.
+The many Telefunken or Siemens, can be EI, used to fake those.
+And no, you can't see that from the Ebay pictures, neither can I. When these fail in your OTL amplifier after a few hundred hours, I would say chances on brand faking is very high.
 Better pick 6FL6 from Ebay as they come, until you have 20 pcs of one brand, match them, and sell the rest on Ebay again.

 Every man needs a Mt.
 Everest to test the mettle of his soul, and as soon as the NYAL team had perfected the Futterman circuit, we needed to get higher….because once we heard this circuit with a regulated power supply, we knew had to take up the challenge.

 Let me not be modest about this challenge.
 No other company in the history of the audio arts, that I am aware ever dares to design both a high voltage (350 volts) and high current (10 amps) power supply before or since.
 The OTL had TWO 5,000 watt regulated power supplies…which are testament to Ted Hamond's engineering genius.
 At the time this was the most complex, most expensive ($12,000 in 1984) heaviest and most complex tube amplifier and OTL amplifier ever built, and explains why I understand the meaning of complexity, and the value of simplicity.